There are many benefits of drinking water apart from the fact that water makes a complete dining set.

 Here are some benefits of drinking water before going to bed at night.

-2. Drinking-Water Early in the Morning on an Empty Stomach
+2. Drinking Water Early in the Morning on an Empty Stomach

-Paying attention to our health is paramount importance and one of the ways of doing that is early morning water consumption before breakfast.
+Paying attention to our health is of paramount importance and one of the ways of doing that is early morning water consumption before breakfast.

 See Also: How to Be A Perfect Gentleman in the 21st Century